Jumbub/do-math-right/README.md

 - Decimal numbers between `1` and `-1` must precede with `0`
     - the number `.2` will fail to be parsed, where the number `0.2` will succeed
 - Constants `PI` are all upper case
-- Functions `POW(2, 10)` are all upper case, and arguments are wrapped in parentheses and comma seperated
+- Functions `SIN(1)` are all upper case, and arguments are wrapped in parentheses

 <br>